-As part of obtaining reasonable assurance about whether the School's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the School's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-We issued a separate management letter dated August 30, 2017 pursuant to Chapter 10.850, Rules of the Auditor General.
+We issued a separate management report dated August 30, 2017 of Somerset Academy Middle (Country Palms) School pursuant to Chapter 10.850, Rules of the Auditor General.

-Purpose of this Report
+Purpose of this report